‘Take back life’: More nations ease coronavirus restrictions

 “I think that the moment we have the feeling that we can loosen responsibly, federal and state governments will take that step,” German government spokesman Steffen Hebestreit said Monday.
 “But at the moment, it is still a bit premature.”

-The remote Pacific island country of Tonga headed into lockdown Wednesday after discovering infections in two port workers helping to distribute aid in the wake of a volcanic eruption and tsunami.
-The country up to now has been virus-free.
+The Pacific island country of Tonga went into lockdown Wednesday after discovering infections in two port workers helping to distribute aid following a volcanic eruption and tsunami.
+The country had been virus-free.

+New Zealand will ease its strict border controls, freeing vaccinating New Zealanders from having to stay in quarantine hotels run by the military.
+But the unvaccinated still must quarantine, and most foreigners will still have to wait until October to visit quarantine-free.

 South Africa this week announced that it has exited the fourth wave, saying scientific studies show immunity has hit 60% to 80%.
 Masks are still mandatory, but a curfew has been lifted and schools are required to fully – not just partially — open for the first time since March 2020.